pattonsgirl/CS3900-AppSoftwareDev/Microservices/ProjectUpdate-Microservices.md

 You may lean on the WorkOrder Pro service the microservices team built.
 Cite by link or filename what file you got your code idea / snippet from (this will help the team when detangled how you arrived at certain logic).

 Resource Controller class contains:
-- add required springframework & lombok annotations
+- add required SpringFramework & Lombok annotations
 - request mapping
 - GET, POST, PUT, and / or DELETE mappings (with additional mapping info if needed, such as how PUT needs to ingest which entry to update)
 - For appropriate mapping add `if` statements only where Bean Validation not applied